AstraZeneca trumpets solo strength in cancer drugs, snubbing Pfizer

 The company also brought forward the filing date for a new lung cancer pill, and said it could win between eight and 10 new approvals in 2015-2016 for drugs dealing with a wide range of diseases.

 Neil Woodford, a top-20 shareholder who left Invesco earlier this year to set up Woodford Investment Management, said his belief in the drugmaker's independent prospects was "even stronger" after the update.
-AstraZeneca, which saw off a $118 billion approach from Pfizer in May, is his biggest holding.
+AstraZeneca, which saw off a $118 billion (75 billion pound) approach from Pfizer in May, is his biggest holding.

 The company's work on immune-boosting cancer treatments is advancing especially fast, Chief Executive Pascal Soriot said, meaning it can now formally add it as a sixth growth business ahead of the new drugs reaching the market.